Ashad001/Ashad001/README.md

-### Hey there, I am Ashad Qureshi, a passionate programmer seeking to be perfect!
+### Hey there, I am Ashad Qureshi, a passionate computer science student seeking to be a good programmer!
 <br />

 <a href="https://www.instagram.com/ashadabdullah_/">